Determination of nuclear deformations with an emulator for sub-barrier fusion reactions: Introduction

 When the rotational energies are not small, e.g., for light nuclei, the adiabatic approximation breaks down, and one has to solve the coupled-channels equation as they are \cite{10.1143/PTP.128.1061,HAGINO2022103951}.
 Using such approach, the quadrupole and hexadecapole deformation parameters of $^{24}$Mg and $^{28}$Si have been recently extracted from the quasi-elastic scattering of $^{24}\mathrm{Mg} + {}^{90}\mathrm{Zr}$ and $^{28}\mathrm{Si} + {}^{90}\mathrm{Zr}$ systems with high precision \cite{GUPTA2020135473,GUPTA2023138120}.
 The optimum values of the deformation parameters are consistent with theoretical predictions of nuclear structure calculations as well as with the previous experimental determinations.
 However, a major computational bottleneck arises in such analyses.
 That is, a large number of coupled-channels calculations have to be repeated as the nuclear deformation parameters must be iteratively varied, that substantially increase the computational cost.

 The computational burden can be alleviated by using emulators, or surrogate models, which accurately approximate the original calculations with much cheaper computational costs \cite{RevModPhys.94.031003,Dobaczewski_2014}.
-Among various emulator techniques, the eigenvector continuation (EC) has been recognized as a particularly powerful approach \cite{PhysRevLett.121.032501,RevModPhys.96.031002}.
-In this approach, approximate solutions to a model Hamiltonian are constructed by linearly superposing a small set of its eigenvectors computed for selected parameter values.
+Broadly speaking, emulators can be classified into data-driven approaches, model-driven approaches, or a hybrid of these \cite{692f0404,Brunton_Kutz_2019}.
+Data-driven emulators, such as Gaussian processes, typically construct a mapping relationship between inputs and outputs.
+They are generally non-intrusive but are particularly effective in analyzing extensive experimental data sets and supporting theoretical predictions \cite{PhysRevC.101.044307, Alhassan:2020zlx, fang_bayesian_2024}.
+In contrast, model-driven emulators are physics-based and utilize the exact governing equations of the system, from which they derive the reduced-order equations\cite{melendez_model_2022}.
+Within the broader computational science and engineering communities, such model-driven techniques have been extensively developed under the framework of the Reduced Basis Method (RBM) \cite{ChenChen2017, quarteroni2016reduced, PhysRevC.106.054322, Drischler:2022ipa, melendez_model_2022}.
+In the nuclear physics community, the Eigenvector Continuation (EC) exemplifies a specific application of the RBM mathematical framework \cite{PhysRevLett.121.032501,RevModPhys.96.031002}.
+In this application, approximate solutions to a model Hamiltonian are constructed by linearly superposing a small set of its eigenvectors computed for selected parameter values.
 This method has been widely applied to uncertainty quantifications and parameter sensitivity analyses \cite{PhysRevLett.123.252501, KONIG2020135814, PhysRevC.104.064001, PhysRevC.110.014309, 4cnl-5dnm, 10.1093/ptep/ptac057, PhysRevC.106.054322}, especially for cases where the underlying model computations are extremely time-consuming.
-The method has been demonstrated to be highly effective for nuclear structure problems \cite{PhysRevC.107.064316, franzke2025hartreefockemulatorsnucleiapplication, PhysRevC.111.064318, 4ccs-66c6} as well as nuclear reaction problems \cite{FURNSTAHL2020135719, DRISCHLER2021136777, MELENDEZ2021136608, PhysRevC.103.014612, PhysRevC.106.024611, PhysRevC.105.064004, LIU2024139070, PhysRevC.109.044612}.
+The method has been demonstrated to be highly effective for nuclear structure problems \cite{PhysRevC.107.064316, franzke2025hartreefockemulatorsnucleiapplication, PhysRevC.111.064318, 4ccs-66c6} as well as nuclear reaction problems \cite{FURNSTAHL2020135719, DRISCHLER2021136777, MELENDEZ2021136608, PhysRevC.103.014612, PhysRevC.106.024611, PhysRevC.105.064004, LIU2024139070, PhysRevC.109.044612,catacorarios2025,Jin2026}.

 In Ref. \cite{zpsz-7jld}, we constructed and tested an emulator for a simple one-dimensional coupled-channels model.
 To this end, we employed the discrete basis formalism together with the Kohn variational principle \cite{PhysRevC.110.054610}.
 In this paper, we extend the emulator to more realistic scattering problems in three dimensions \cite{Hagino:1999xb, 10.1143/PTP.128.1061, HAGINO2022103951}.
 We particularly analyze the $^{16}$O+$^{144,154}$Sm, $^{186}$W fusion reactions at subbarrier energies, and examine whether the emulator can be utilized to extract deformation parameters from the experimental fusion cross sections.